PHANTOM-Platform/Monitoring/Monitoring_server/README.md

 Alternativelly, you can install it using your operating system's software installer.

 ## Installation of other components
 This section assumes that you've successfully installed all required dependencies as described in the previous paragraphs.

-To ease the installation and preparation process, there is one shell script provided, which downloads and installs all the dependencies and packages.
-Installs Elastic-Search 2.4.6 and Nodejs 9.4.0.
-Please choose the appropiate shell scripts depending on your Operating System :
+#### 1.- To ease the installation and preparation process, there is one shell script provided, which downloads and installs all the dependencies and packages.
+Installs Nodejs 9.4.0. and Elastic-Search 2.4.6 on the folder {your_local_home_folder}/phantom_server.
+Please choose the appropriate shell scripts depending on your Operating System:

 Shell script for Intel-x86 32bits (tested on Ubuntu):